lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::include src/domSepTable.md}
 {: #tab-sig-alg-oids title="Pure ML-DSA Composite Signature Domain Separators"}

 EDNOTE: these domain separators are based on the prototyping OIDs assigned on the Entrust arc.
-We will need to ask for IANA early allocation of these OIDs so that we can re-compute the domain separators over the final OIDs.
+We will need to ask for IANA early assignment of these OIDs so that we can re-compute the domain separators over the final OIDs.

 ## Rationale for choices {#sec-rationale}